jadecobra/python_tdd_exercises/source/how_to/make_person.rst

     SyntaxError: parameter without a default follows parameter with a default

-  I am breaking a Python_ rule
+  I am breaking a Python_ rule.
+I cannot put a parameter that does not have a default value after one that does

 * I add a default value for ``sex``